 However, if for example a gambling operator is willing to pay you, say, £50 but you believe that you should be entitled to a total of £100, you are fully entitled to collect the £50 (which we describe as the undisputed part of the settlement) and continue to contest that you are owed the remaining £50.
 Collecting the undisputed part of a payment does not weaken your case at all.

 If you do collect an undisputed part of a payment, it is important to explain to the gambling operator that you are collecting only the undisputed part of the settlement, that you do not accept that you have been treated fairly and that you plan to complain further both to the company's customer service department and, potentially, to IBAS.

 If you do not explain this, the operator may reasonably believe that you have accepted their settlement, which could result in important evidence not being retained, making it harder for IBAS or a court to adjudicate on your dispute at a later date.

-IBAS is funded by gambling companies because the Gambling Commission requires them to offer a free adjudication service for customers.
-Our independence and commitment to fairness comes from our team – which consists of industry professionals, for instance journalists and other people of experience and integrity.
-Gambling companies have no say and are never consulted about our decisions other than asking them to submit an explanation about a dispute (in the same way as the customer does) and also answer any relevant queries from our panellists.
+IBAS is funded by gambling companies because the Gambling Commission requires those companies to offer a free adjudication service for customers.
+Our independence and commitment to fairness comes from our team – which consists of industry professionals, experienced sports and betting journalists and Case Managers with relevant knowledge, interest in the subject matter and personal integrity.
+Gambling companies have no say and are never consulted about our decisions other than asking them to submit an explanation about a dispute (in the same way as the customer does) and also answer any relevant follow-up queries from our panellists (as customers also are).